Wang-Qi-group/lab/docs/members/README.md

 <ProjectCard image="/members/liuyi1.jpg" hideBorder=true>

   ### Yi Liu
   Yi Liu received the B.Eng. degree in Computer Science and Technology from Southern University of Science and Technology of China in 2014.
+He is a Ph.D. candidate at HKU and SUSTech (Joint Ph.D.
+Programme).

   His research interests include cryptographic protocols, such as multi-party computation (MPC), zero-knowledge proofs, etc.

   [[More Information](/members/liuyi)] [[Personal Website](https://imliuyi.com)]